magento/pagebuilder-docs/docs/control-layout/introduction.md

 **`initViewports(config)`**—Sets the viewport property values from the `view.xml` config file.
 The `switcher.html` template (`viewportTemplate`) binds to these properties as previously described.
 This function also sets the default viewport for the stage.
 You can set the default viewport in the `view.xml`.

 **`toggleViewport(viewport)`**—Assigns CSS classes to the `viewportClasses` observable, based on the selected viewport name.
 The CSS classes assigned to `viewportClasses` control the stage width.
-This function also triggers the `stage:viewportChangeAfter` events.
+This function also triggers the `stage:viewportChangeAfter` event.
 Content types can then change their layouts from event handlers.
-For more details, see [Stage events](#stage-events) at the end of this topic.
+For more details, see [Stage event triggers](#stage-event-triggers) at the end of this topic.

 ## view.xml